taoensso/tower/README.md

 **Missing translations**: These are handled gracefully. `(t :en-US my-tconfig :example/foo)` will search for a translation as follows:
   1. `:example/foo` in the `:en-US` locale.
   2. `:example/foo` in the `:en` locale.
-  3. `:example/foo` in the dictionary's default locale.
+  3. `:example/foo` in the dictionary's fallback locale.
   4. `:missing` in any of the above locales.

 You can also specify fallback keys that'll be tried before other locales. `(t :en-US my-tconfig [:example/foo :example/bar]))` searches: